Do all horses need shoes? Can all horses go barefoot?

 • Hoof wall strength

-• Corrective needs
+• Corrective or therapeutic needs

 • Injury history